 Enter a due date.
 This is when the students are required to submit their completed assessment task.

-Click OK to save and close the assessment sheet.
+Save the class to save the assessment.
 You can repeat this process to add multiple assessments to a class as needed.

 During the class duplication process your assigned assessments will be duplicated also, and moved forward by the same date schedule, unless you uncheck this option.